-Some patients may avoid biannual dental checkups because they are anxious about visiting the dentist.
-However, patients who avoid visiting the dentist may not get the treatment they need quickly enough, creating complex issues from minor dental concerns when left untreated.
+Our dentists will identify your oral health needs, help you address your stressors, and get you the care you need.
+Some patients avoid biannual dental checkups because they are anxious about visiting the dentist.
+However, patients who avoid the dentist may not get the treatment they need quickly enough.
+This lets minor dental concerns grow into complex issues.

 Solutions for Dental Anxiety

-Dr. Boenning and Dr. Dancykier discuss treatment plans with each patient prior to their care so that they can better understand their procedure.
+Dr. Boenning and Dr. Dancykier discuss treatment plans with each patient before their care.
+Our dentists want you to better understand your procedure so you know what to expect.
 As dental specialists, Dr. Boenning and Dr. Dancykier offer the latest in modern dental care.
 Our dentists have also continued their education to keep up with the latest dental procedures and methods.

 Nitrous Oxide

-Also known as ‘laughing gas,’ nitrous oxide is a safe way to feel total relaxation with receiving dental treatments.
+Also known as laughing gas, nitrous oxide is a safe way to feel total relaxation when you get dental treatments.
 We will place a small mask over your nose to deliver the gas throughout the dental appointment.
-You will instantly feel relaxed, and all your anxiety will be gone.
-Once we place the mask, you will feel the effect immediately.
+The gas will relax you and take effect immediately.

-Even though you will be in a deep state of relaxation, you will still be able to communicate with the dentist and control your body movements.
+Even though you will be in a deep state of relaxation, you will still be able to communicate and control your body movements.
 Once we remove the mask, the effects will quickly wear off.

-We use oral sedation for patients with severe anxiety problems.
+We use oral conscious sedation for patients with severe anxiety problems.
 Before your appointment, we will prescribe an oral medication that you will take about an hour before you arrive.
-Since it is taken in pill form, it will take a while for the effects to kick in.
+This type of sedation will take some time for the effects to kick in because you take it in pill form.

 The medication will put you into a deep state of relaxation, but you will not be asleep.
-You can still move and communicate; however, you will not feel panicked or anxious.
+You can still move and communicate, but you will not feel panicked or anxious.
 The medication may take several hours to wear off after your appointment.
 You will need to have transportation to and from your appointment.

 Dental Anxiety FAQs